apache/incubator-xtable/website/docs/trino.md

 </TabItem>
 <TabItem value="delta">

-:::tip Note
+:::tip Note:
-If you are following the example from [Hive Metastore](https://onetable.dev/docs/hms), you can query the OneTable synced Delta table from Trino using the below query.
+If you are following the example from [Hive Metastore](/docs/hms), you can query the OneTable synced Delta table from Trino using the below query.
 ```sql md title="sql"
 SELECT * FROM delta.delta_db.<table_name>;